 Above: For the couple's dog, Cash, a pet bowl niche was incorporated into the island.
 Taking his cues from the flag collection, Freundlich applied a palette of white, black, and oak throughout the duplex with artful hits of red.
-The new floor is plain-sawn white oak, lightened with wood bleach "in order to magnify the daylight as much as possible," says Freundlich.
+The new floor is plain-sawn white oak lightened with wood bleach "in order to magnify the daylight as much as possible," says Freundlich.
 It's finished with Monocoat's Natural Oil Finish in Cotton White.
-Stay tuned: on Thursday, we'll take a closer look at the kitchen (and present Before photos) in a Rehab Diary.
+Take a closer look at the kitchen in Rehab Diary.

 Above: At first designated for bike storage, the space under the stairs ended up becoming a home office.
 "In such an open plan, it's critical that you have a place to store all of life's junk," says Freundlich.
 "I realized the underside of the remodeled stair was going to create a warm and inviting space."
 The chair is an Eames Molded Wood classic.

 Above: The powder room has a custom medicine cabinet made of rift-sawn white oak (which matches the apartment's new baseboards and other millwork).
-The wallpaper in the mirror is Flavor Paper's Dia de Dumbo design—toile-style Day of the Dead scenes of Brooklyn.
-The Vola HV1 faucet is the very model Freundlich pulled out during his first meeting with Mollie and Andrew; it came from New York plumbing supplier AF Supply and is paired with American Standard's Roxalyn Wall Mounted Sink—"the ultimate high meets low moment in the house," says Freundlich.
+The wallpaper visible in the mirror is Flavor Paper's Dia de Dumbo design—toile-style Day of the Dead scenes of Brooklyn.
+The Vola HV1 faucet is the very model Freundlich pulled out during his first meeting with Mollie and Andrew; it came from New York plumbing supplier AF Supply (see a rainbow of Volas here) and is paired with American Standard's Roxalyn Wall Mounted Sink—"the ultimate high meets low moment in the house," says Freundlich.

-Above: "The idea was to keep the bedroom spare and the furnishings low, and allow the wood ceiling to soar," says Freundlich.
+Above: "The idea was to keep the bedroom spare and the furnishings low to allow the wood ceiling to soar," says Freundlich.
 "The pendants dropping from the ceiling add some drama to the height."
 (There are dimmer switches next to each side for easy on and off.)
-The white metal bed frame is School House Electric's Hamilton Bed, an update of the classic iron bedstead, and the lights are Barn Light Electric's Ivanhoe Dino Porcelain Cord Pendant Light.
+The metal bed frame is School House Electric's Hamilton Bed, an update of the classic iron bedstead, and the lights are Barn Light Electric's Ivanhoe Dino Porcelain Cord Pendant Light.
 Andrew built the blackened ash bedside cubes: "We didn't have side tables for a few months, so I'd put my glass of water on the floor.
-When I woke up, it would be empty, and then I realized our dog was drinking it," says Molie.
+When I woke up, it would be empty, and then I realized our dog was drinking it," says Mollie.
 "So I badgered Andrew for side tables.
-He took extra cutoffs from something else he made, and the wall-mounted shelves were his temporary-turned-permanent solution."
-For kindred designs, see 5 Favorite: Bedside Shelves (in Lieu of Tables).
+He took extra cutoffs from something else he made, and the wall-mounted shelves were his temporary turned permanent solution."
+They're the prototypes for his No Stand Nightstand; for kindred designs, see 5 Favorite: Bedside Shelves (in Lieu of Tables).

 Above: A dressing room stands between the master bedroom and bath.
-It's playfully wallpapered with doodles of things Mollie and Andrew like—bagels, bikes, high tops, their dog—that they had used on their wedding invitation.
-The wallpaper is from Flavor Paper of Brooklyn, which specializes in custom orders: "we just sent them a PDF and selected a paper type," says Mollie.
+It's wallpapered with doodles of things Mollie and Andrew like—bagels, bikes, high tops, their dog—that they used on their wedding invitation.
+The wallpaper is from Flavor Paper of Brooklyn, which specializes in custom orders: "We just sent them a PDF and selected a paper type," says Mollie.

 Above: Mollie and Andrew's mandate for Freundlich: "Clean, simple, warm, functional, and lots of shoe storage."

 Above: The apartment's entry originally had what Freundlich describes as "a telephone-booth-like closet facing you immediately when you walked in."
-He replaced it with with an open coat area at the far end of the living room defined by a "landing pad" of Pennyround Tiles in Black Matte from Nemo Tile.
-The yellow cabinet is from Cappellini and moved with the couple from their first apartment.Arrow Hanger in powder-coated aluminum by Design House Stockholm.
+He replaced it with an open coat area at the far end of the living room defined by a "landing pad" of penny-round tiles in matte black from Nemo Tile.
+The yellow cabinet is a Cappellini design that moved with the couple from their first apartment.Arrow Hanger in powder-coated aluminum by Design House Stockholm.

 Above: "Though the renovation includes some luxury items here and there, the overall tone is meant to be low-key and not take itself too seriously," says Freundlich.
 Bikes are parked right by the front door under an antique framed flag that the couple brought on eBay.
 It's no coincidence that even the bike colors work in the apartment—Andrew and Mollie always zero in on red and white.